OpenFn/kit/packages/cli/README.md

 The result of this is a lightweight, modern JS module.
 It can be executed in any runtime environment: just execute each function in the exported array.

 The CLI uses openfn's own runtime to execute jobs in a safe environment.

-All jobs which work against `@openfn/core` will work in the new CLI and runtime environment (note: although this is a work in progress and we are actively looking for help to test this!).

 If you want to see how the compiler is changing your job, run `openfn compile path/to/job -a <adaptor>` to return the compiled code to stdout.
 Add `-o path/to/output.js` to save the result to disk.